ViswasS/GDP_Group_02/README.md

 We employ the following evaluation metrics to determine how well our picture categorization model performs:

-**Accuracy:** The number of correctly classified pictures out of total photos is called accuracy.
+**Accuracy:** The number of correctly classified pictures out of the total photos is called accuracy.
 It provides an overall idea of the performance of the model.

 **Precision:** It represents the number of pictures correctly classified as a specific disease.
 This minimizes the number of false positives.

 **Recall (Sensitivity):** Displays the proportion of actual occurrences of a disease in the real world that were accurately forecasted by the model.
-It is important in medical industry because neglecting a condition may prove to be fatal.
+It is important in the medical industry because neglecting a condition may prove to be fatal.

-**F1-score:** If there is class imbalance, the F1-Score which is the harmonic mean of recall and precision yields an unbiased assessment.
+**F1-score:** If there is class imbalance, the F1-score, which is the harmonic mean of recall and precision, yields an unbiased assessment.

 **Confusion matrix:** A table that compares the predicted labels and actual labels is known as a confusion matrix, and it helps us know where the model is doing wrong.